elst-beer/elst-beer.github.io/_posts/2016-01-30-elst-beers.markdown

 ## American Blended IPA
 **Description:** A hoppy and bitter, moderately strong American ale, with a mixture of American Centennial, Citra, Chinook hops.
 The balance is hopforward, with a clean fermentation profile, dryish finish, and clean, supporting malt allowing the citrus hop character to shine through. <br />
-**Ingredients:** Brewed with a mixture of American Centennial, Citra, Chinook hops pale and caramel malts __ABV:__ 5.8%
+**Ingredients:** Brewed with a mixture of American Centennial, Citra, Chinook hops pale and caramel malts and American ale yeast<br />
+__ABV:__ 5.8%
 __SRM:__ 7
 __IBU:__ 73